jedstroke/jedstroke/README.md

 # Jedidiah Gabriel 👋🏼
 <code>[Everything I Do Is For Joan.](https://loml.jedshock.com/)</code><br>
-I am an innovative and hardworking young man who hopes to live for a cause bigger than life, with a scientific approach to solving problems in the most optimal way, and guiding every pixel aesthetically & never letting them go astray.
-I guilt-trip on every bug that goes unnoticed/noticed.
-I am not the best out there, but I do my very best in different hats.
+I am an innovative and diligent individual aspiring to contribute to a purpose larger than life.
+Employing a scientific approach, I tackle problems optimally and ensure every pixel is aesthetically aligned.
+I take responsibility for every unnoticed or noticed bug, striving to deliver my very best while wearing various hats.
 I am Jedidiah Gabriel, a lifelong learner, and a software engineer.

 ### I am open to:
 - Work opportunities (gigs, offers, and more).